 Offer Loyalty Programmes on Direct Bookings

 Loyalty programmes reward customers through redeemable points, vouchers and cashbacks in order to encourage their positive response.
-Incentivise your customers by offering them subscription to a loyalty programme, should they book directly on the hotel website.
+Incentivise your customers by offering them subscription to a loyalty programme or a club membership, should they book directly on the hotel website.
 Your hotel should not only offer guests certain offers and discounts on their stay, but also if they visit their partner restaurants, spas, etc. Give your guests a fully comprehensive experience that rewards them both within the hotel and outside of it.

 Leverage Guest Reviews